top of page

 b) The "genes" of creation

-Before the findings of quantum physics, humans did not have to be included in macrophysics.
+Before the insights of quantum physics, humans did not have to be included in macrophysics.
 This changed with quantum physics.
-It describes the behaviour of atoms, molecules and elementary particles.
+It describes the behaviour of the basic building blocks of the world.
 The laws of quantum physics form the basis of quantum mechanics, which describes the microphysical events in which the subject could no longer be eliminated as it influences the event.
 The observer becomes part of the event that involves him.
 Quantum mechanics is a mathematical description that provides the tool with which scientists can analyse the phenomena of the quantum world.
-Quantum mechanics reveals to us the formative symbolism of quantum phenomena, just as consciousness is built up through the formation of symbols.
-The difference: Consciousness can explain quantum physics, but quantum physics does not explain consciousness.
-It is the fundamental structures of both phenomena that are functionally related and that connect the two.
+However, quanta are more than just mathematical elements, as they exist as real, observable phenomena.
+And the special feature: quantum mechanics reveals to us the formative symbolism of quantum phenomena, just as consciousness is built up through the formation of symbols.
+The decisive difference: Consciousness can explain quantum physics, but quantum physics does not explain consciousness - although there are physicists who try to do so.
+The basic structures of both phenomena are functionally related.

 When man began to explore the complexity of the microphysical world, he recognised a world that revealed something mysterious.
-Quantum physicists also discovered the dualistic and symbolic or mondualistic design that is universal in consciousness in the structure of matter, the "kinship" of which I demonstrated in my study In der Falle des Seins.[1]
+Quantum physicists discovered a dualistic and mondualistic or symbolic organisation in the structure of matter, which we can also detect in consciousness.

 c) The Confusion